kelly/OrthoRoute/README.md

 ## Will it work with <X> GPU?

 On larger boards with many layers, the memory requirements for OrthoRoute become excessive.
 As an example, I'll show what is needed for the reason I built this: a 200x200mm board with 32 layers.
+This is a _very_ large graph, within an order of magnitude of the largest FPGAs available.

 | Board Specs | → | Lattice Size |
 |-------------|---|--------------|